mybroxyz/My-Bro-Simple-Presale-dAPP/README.md

-tailwind.config.js set colors my navajo white is swapped for greens public/images has images utils/onboard.js chain IDs utils/interact.js all the contract interactions defined pages/mint.js I have a flag forcing mint states to false currently since contract not yet deployed which dapp doesn't account for
+tailwind.config.js set colors my navajo white is swapped for greens public/images has images utils/onboard.js chain IDs utils/interact.js all the contract interactions defined, testnet vs mainnet snowscan pages/mint.js I have a flag forcing mint states to false currently since contract not yet deployed which dapp doesn't account for, snowscan testnet
 Add a wl checker and update Joepegs link with our own collection link